Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 570 will be a lot (about 129%) better at AA than the Radeon HD 5830, and also able to handle higher screen resolutions without losing too much performance. (explain)
+The GeForce GTX 570 should be a lot (approximately 129%) faster with regards to full screen anti-aliasing than the Radeon HD 5830, and should be capable of handling higher screen resolutions without losing too much performance. (explain)

 GeForce GTX 570 29280 Mpixels/sec